BCDA-APS/urRobot/docs/usage.md

     - Before motion is attempted, the driver checks that the robot will remain within safety limits throughout the move.
     If the move will break the safety limits, it will not be attempted and a message saying so will be printed in the IOC console.
     The move will also not be started if another move is currently in progress.
-- Waypoint action selection menu (`$(P)WaypointL:$(N):ActionOpt`) which is used to select the action to perform after the robot reaches the waypoint.
+- Waypoint action number (`$(P)WaypointL:$(N):ActionOpt`) which selects the action to perform after the robot reaches the waypoint (0 = no action, N = ActionSseqN).
 Waypoint actions are discussed in greater detail in the next section.
 - String description of the selected waypoint action
 - At the top of the display there is a indicator to signal when a motion is done (`$(P)Control:AsyncMoveDone`) and a stop button to stop a move in progress.